Behcet's (beh-CHETS) disease, also called Behcet's syndrome, is a rare disorder that causes blood vessel inflammation throughout your body.

 - Genes.
 Having certain genes is associated with a higher risk of developing Behcet's.

 Complications of Behcet's disease depend on your signs and symptoms.
-For instance, untreated uveitis can lead to decreased vision or even blindness.
-People with eye signs and symptoms of Behcet's disease need to visit an eye doctor (ophthalmologist) regularly because treatment can help prevent this complication.
+For instance, untreated uveitis can lead to decreased vision or blindness.
+People with eye signs and symptoms of Behcet's disease need to visit an eye specialist (ophthalmologist) regularly because treatment can help prevent this complication.